Quantum-Inspired Machine Learning: a Survey: QiML in Practice

 Tensor networks have also been used in medical contexts, in binary classification over metastasis detection from histopathologic scans, detection of nodules in thoracic computed tomography (CT) scans \cite{selvan2020tensor, selvan2020locally}, and 3D magnetic resonance imaging (MRI) scans \cite{selvan2020locally}.
 The models showed strong area-under-the-curve (AUC) performance compared with classical baselines, while using only a fraction of the GPU memory.
 However when modeling 3D images, the approach seemed to require a high number of parameters when compared with CNN baselines.
 The same was not true for model in \cite{konar20233}, where tensor network compression was shown to give large savings in parameters.

 VQCs have been used in medical contexts over both image \cite{azevedo2022quantum} and audio-based \cite{esposito2022quantum} datasets.
-Azevedo et al. \cite{azevedo2022quantum} propose a transfer learning approach, where classical networks pretrained on ImageNet are used to extract features for a quantum circuit, the DressedQuantumNet, which performs the final classification.
+Azevedo et al. \cite{azevedo2022quantum} propose a transfer learning approach, where classical networks pretrained on ImageNet \cite{deng2009imagenet} are used to extract features for a quantum circuit, the DressedQuantumNet, which performs the final classification.
 This circuit, attached to the final linear layer of a pretrained model (Resnet18), takes 512 real values, and performs an angle encoding to construct quantum states, before being passed through to several variational layers.
 Notably, the quantum classifier is the only trainable part of the network, with weights updated during training via techniques like cross-entropy loss and the Adam optimizer.
 The model achieved an accuracy of 84\%, outperforming the classical standalone ResNet model, which achieved a maximum accuracy of 67\%.
-Esposito et al. \cite{esposito2022quantum} applied the Quanvolutional Neural Network to detect COVID-19 from cough audio using DiCOVA and COUGHVID datasets.
+Esposito et al. \cite{esposito2022quantum} applied the Quanvolutional Neural Network to detect COVID-19 from cough audio using DiCOVA \cite{muguli2021dicova} and COUGHVID \cite{orlandic2021coughvid} datasets.
 They integrated quantum circuits as quanvolutional layers into Recurrent and Convolutional Neural Networks (RNN, CNN) using the PennyLane library, with feature extraction via two- and four-qubit quantum circuits.
 Test accuracies for classical RNN and CNN were 79.4\% and 73.0\% respectively, while QNNs achieved 74.6\%-78.8\% with no noise.
 The results are thus comparable to classical methods, however the quantum simulations were observed to necessitate extended training duration.
+In \cite{pomarico2021proposal}, a breast cancer dataset was created from histological data for binary classification of metastatic diffusion to lymph nodes.
+The data was quantum-encoded using the trigonometric kernel mapping (Equation \ref{eqn:tn_trigonometric_basis}) and processed in a quantum circuit of nearest-neighbor two-qubit unitaries and Pauli rotations.
+CNOT gates managed qubit interactions.
+The quantum circuit was then converted to a tree tensor network for classical evaluation.
+Performance was comparable to the CancerMath prognosis tool across a variety of feature selection settings.
+The authors note the limitation of using the kernel, which severely limited the number of included prognostic factors.